akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 usefull and adopted with each year, it is very much worth your time to learn how this technology works.

-In this example we will attempt to learn a neural network how to classify different types of shrubs based on shrub height and the shrub's leave size.
-We will go through the process of preprocessing data, defining a neural network architecture, and finally training the neural network using our preprocessed data.
+In this example we will learn how a neural network works by building a neural network that is able to classify different types of shrubs based on their height and leave size.
+We will go through the process of preprocessing data, defining a neural network architecture, building a neural network, and finally training the neural network using our preprocessed data.
 Some familiarity with Python 3, Pandas and Keras will help.